-Topics: Mobile, Customer Analytics, Customer Engagement, Customer Experience, cloud computing, Collaboration, Customer Service, Internet of Things, Contact Center, workforce optimization, analytics, Billing and Recurring Revenue
+Topics: Mobile, Customer Analytics, Customer Engagement, Customer Experience, cloud computing, Collaboration, Customer Service, Internet of Things, Contact Center, workforce optimization, analytics, digital technology, Billing and Recurring Revenue

 Until recently, the contact center technology systems market was straightforward.
 Vendors typically provided on-premises systems that fell into four broad categories: telephony management, workforce optimization, business applications (most noticeably CRM) and analytics.
 The advent of more digital channels of engagement – the cloud, mobile devices, and artificial intelligence – has muddied the waters somewhat, making it harder to compare vendors.
 The cloud has had one of the most dramatic impacts; while some vendors still provide on-premises systems, more are providing services through a private or a public cloud or a hybrid model that combines on-premises and cloud-based systems; some providing services based on other vendors’ systems.
 More new vendors have entered the customer engagement market, and some established vendors have taken higher profiles in it.

 Business process reengineering was a consulting fashion in the early 1990s that spurred many companies to purchase their first ERP systems.
 BPR proposes a fundamental redesign of core business processes to achieve substantial improvements in market and customer responsiveness, productivity, cycle times and quality.
 ERP systems support business process reengineering by guiding the step-by-step execution of the redesigned process to ensure that it is performed consistently.
 They also automate the handoffs between individuals and departments to accelerate completion of that process.